Larsa Pippen Sizzles In Blue Crop Top & Flaunts Cleavage

 On August 25, the bombshell shared a snap of herself on vacation in Las Vegas.
 Her choice of bikini left little to the imagination, as she rocked a tiny orange number that could barely cover her curves.

-As her dedicated fans may have realized, the beauty loves to share bikini snaps, and often posts pictures of herself in tiny swimwear — although many of her regular outfits for locations other than the pool are just as tantalizing.
-The beauty clearly works hard to maintain her chiselled curves and wants to ensure all her followers can feast their eyes on her ample assets.
+As her dedicated fans may have realized, the beauty loves to share bikini snaps and often posts pictures of herself in tiny swimwear — although many of her regular outfits for locations other than the pool are just as tantalizing.
+The beauty clearly works hard to maintain her chiseled curves and wants to ensure all her followers can feast their eyes on her ample assets.